hiteshskp/patient-registration/patient-registration-app/README.md

 ## Troubleshooting

-If you encounter a blank page:
+If you encounter issues:
+1. Verify input matches validation requirements
-1. Clear browser cache and IndexedDB data
+2. Clear browser cache and IndexedDB data
-2. Ensure WebAssembly is supported in your browser
+3. Ensure WebAssembly is supported in your browser
-3. Check console for detailed error messages
+4. Check console for detailed error messages

 ## Browser Support